 Our PSU and RSU award agreements with the named executive officers provide for early vesting of the performance RSUs in the event an officer's employment is terminated due to the officer's death, disability or retirement (as defined under our Pension Plan, which requires five years of service and a minimum age of 55).
 In the case of PSUs, the number of units that vest is determined by multiplying the performance percentage by the number of PSUs originally granted and by the percentage of the performance period that the officer was actively employed.
-In the case of RSUs, the number of units that vest is determined by multiplying the number of RSUs originally granted by the percentage of the vesting period that the officer was employed.
+In the case of RSUs, the number of units that vest is determined by the percentage of the number of units that vest is determined by the percentage of the number of units that vest is determined by the percentage of the number of units that vest is determined by the percentage of RSUs, the number of units that vest is determined by multiplying the number of units that vest is determined by the percentage of the vesting period that the officer was employed.